rcazzara/seldovia/_people/Minano_Jim.md

 Camp Harmony newsletter.)

 At the same time that he was being interred, his sons were conscripted into the US Army.
-James, Jr. who had been an employee at Libby Cannery, enlisted in the US Army in April 1942, listing his residence as Kenai, Alaska.
+Jimmy, Jr. who had been an employee at Libby Cannery, enlisted in the US Army in April 1942, listing his residence as Kenai, Alaska.
 He was listed as single, Japanese with US citizenship, and having a grammar school education.
 He was enlisted "for the duration of